OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 \subsubsection{Tracking on EmboTrack test set.}

 Tab.~\ref{tab:sota QaudTrack} summarizes the tracking performance on the EmboTrack test set.
-On QuadTrack, OmniTrack++$_{E2E}$ attains a HOTA of $34.9$, yielding over a $43\%$ improvement compared to the original OmniTrack, while OmniTrack++$_{DA}$ further elevates the score to $36.08$.
+On QuadTrack, OmniTrack++$_{E2E}$ attains a HOTA of $34.90$, yielding an absolute improvement of $+15.03$ points (from $19.87$ to $34.90$) compared to the original OmniTrack, while OmniTrack++$_{DA}$ further elevates the score to $36.08$.
 These notable gains can be attributed to the integration of the ExpertTrack Memory and the refined Tracklets Management, which effectively mitigate occlusion-induced identity fragmentation and maintain stable associations under dynamic egocentric motion.
-On BipTrack, which establishes a new benchmark for wheel-legged robotic tracking, OmniTrack++$_{E2E}$ and OmniTrack++$_{DA}$ achieve $44.63$ and $44.96$ HOTA, respectively, consistently outperforming all competing methods.
-The results across both sub-datasets firmly validate the superior adaptability and robustness of our panoramic MOT framework under diverse and challenging motion dynamics.
+On BipTrack, which establishes a new benchmark for wheel-legged robotic tracking, OmniTrack++$_{E2E}$ and OmniTrack++$_{DA}$ achieve $44.63$ and $44.96$ HOTA, respectively.
+Notably, our methods demonstrate state-of-the-art performance in primary association metrics (i.e., HOTA and IDF1) across the board.
+The results across both sub-datasets firmly verify the superior adaptability and robustness of our panoramic MOT framework under diverse and challenging motion dynamics.